iaretechnician/barebones-masterserver-wiki/Introduction-To-The-Framework.md

-This page is designed to give you a general idea on what this framework does
+This page is designed to give you a general idea on what this framework does, and what it's trying to solve

 ## What is a Server